thirdweb-dev/engine/docs/3-webhook-guide.md

 Update the `minWalletBalance` configuration value to the minimum balance you want to maintain in the backend wallet.
 By Default the value is `2000000000000000 wei` or `0.002`.
 Once the balance goes below the configured value, a webhook will be sent to the configured URL.
 This can be done via the end-point `/configuration/backend-wallet-balance`.

-> NOTE: Backend Wallets with low balance will not be able to send transactions, untill the balance is topped up.
+> NOTE: Backend Wallets with low balance will not be able to send transactions, until the balance is topped up.

 #### Transaction Webhook